Level of Study

 Forms of Assessment

-The exam is a five-hour school exam, where students will be examined from the entire syllabus.
+The exam is a five-hour school exam, where students are examined from the entire curriculum.

 The exam may be digital.